 Other

-GRIP provides a safe & nourishing place that helps transform those who are unsheltered and in need move toward self-sufficiency.
+GRIP provides a safe & nourishing place that helps those who are unsheltered and in need move toward self-sufficiency.

 165 22nd Street